The geometry of the Double Gyroid wire network: Quantum and Classical

 \end{prop}

 \begin{proof} The first statement follows from Theorem \ref{commthm} for $\chi=1$.
 The Eigenvalues of $H$ in $\T^2_0$ are $\pm\sqrt{(1+U+V)(1+U^*+V^*)}$, which exist by continuous operator calculus as the operator under the square root is self--adjoint operator of the form $AA^*$ and hence has non--negative real spectrum.
-For $\chi=-1$ we remark that $\B=\B_0$.

-The points of the space $X$ equivalent to $\B$ where these two Eigenvalues coincide are given by precisely the points above.
+The points of the space $X$ equivalent to $\B_0$ where these two Eigenvalues coincide are given by precisely the points above.